 Contact a junk removal service

-If the options mentioned above don’t really work out, you can hire a junk removal company.
+If the abovementioned options don't work out, you can hire a junk removal company.
 Most of them will take your furniture for a certain price.
-Now, you’re the one paying for the departure of your items.
+Now, you're the one paying for the departure of your items.

 Still, it can come in handy when all your other options are dried out.
-This can also be the first option for folks who just don’t want to think about other ways to get rid of old furniture.
-They probably wouldn’t bother to read this text.
+This can also be the first option for folks who don't want to consider other ways to remove old furniture.
+They probably wouldn't bother to read this text.

-Still, if you find all other options mentioned here taking away too much of your time, call professionals to the rescue.
-Eliminate your fear of hiring contractors, see how they can help, sit back, relax and watch as a breath of fresh air streams through your house.
+Still, if all other options mentioned here take away too much of your time, call professionals to the rescue.
+Eliminate your fear of hiring contractors, see how they can help, sit back, relax, and watch as a breath of fresh air streams through your house.

 You've got metal furniture?
 Try the scrapyard.

-When we say old furniture, most people imagine big wooden tables or wardrobes or something.
+When we say old furniture, most people imagine big wooden tables, wardrobes, or something.
 We seem to forget the last century furniture styles were pretty exciting.
-What happens if you’ve got some metal furniture that’s been in your home since you can remember?
+What happens if you've got some metal furniture in your home since you can remember?

-One thing, though: you’ll need to check if the metal your old furniture is made of his ferrous or non-ferrous.
+One thing, you'll need to check if the metal your old furniture is made of is ferrous or non-ferrous.